Table of Contents

-The days of gathering data from a few sources, crunching numbers in excel and then manually compiling them into a comprehensive report is over.
+The days of gathering data from a few sources, crunching numbers in excel, and then manually compiling them into a comprehensive report are over.

 Workforce management software delivers real-time reporting so that you always have up-to-date information on your employees and their performance.
 This means that any problems can be spotted immediately, rather than when it becomes too late to fix them.

 The demand for time & attendance systems will increase as more organizations have to manage their workforce.
 These tools help manage work hours, leave, vacation, sick leaves, etc.